-Services that are covered for you What you must pay when you get these services and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 copay for each Medicare- covered pulmonary rehabilitation service.
-OUT OF NETWORK Pulmonary rehabilitation: \$50 copay for each Medicare- covered pulmonary rehabilitation service.
-Remote access technologies Members have the option to receive medical \$0 copay for remote access consultations with board certified licensed physicians through either phone or web-based video.
+Services that are covered for you What you must pay when you get these services 20% of the total cost for Medicare-covered supplies.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation IN NETWORK are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) Pulmonary rehabilitation: and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 copay for each Medicare- covered pulmonary rehabilitation service.
+OUT OF NETWORK Pulmonary rehabilitation: 35% of the total cost for each Medicare-covered pulmonary rehabilitation service.
+Remote access technologies Members have the option to receive medical consultations with board certified licensed physicians through either phone or web-based video.
 Physicians can diagnose common health issues, recommend therapy, and if necessary and appropriate, write non-DEA controlled prescriptions.
 This benefit is designed to handle non-emergent medical problems and members should not use this benefit if they are experiencing a medical emergency.
 Common health issues that can be diagnosed and treated include sinus problems, respiratory infections, allergies, urinary tract infection, pink eye, common cold and flu symptoms, and many other non-emergency illnesses.
 To access services, members must register online or over the phone and provide their basic medical history.
 Once registered, members may see the first available physician or schedule an appointment for a later time.
 Appointments are available 24 hours a day; 365 days per year with no referral or prior authorization required.
-Members may access services by phone (smartphone not required), computer, or tablet for their appointment.
+Members may access services by phone (smartphone not required), computer, or tablet for their \$0 copay for remote access technology services through Teladoc.